leiless/dnsredir/README.md

 }
 ```

-Some of the knobs take a `DURATION` as argument, *second* will be used as default time unit as if you don't specify it, **zero time duration to disable the feature** unless it's explicitly stated.
+Some of the options take a `DURATION` as argument, *second* will be used as default time unit as if you don't specify it, **zero time duration to disable corresponding feature** unless it's explicitly stated otherwise.

 * `FILE...` and `to TO...` as above.

-* `reload` change the interval between each `FILE...` reload.
+* `reload` changes the interval between each `FILE...` reload.
 Default is `2s`, minimal is `1s`.

-* `INLINE` are the domain names sealed in `Corefile`, they serve as supplementaries.
+* `INLINE` are the domain names embedded in `Corefile`, they serve as supplementaries.
 Note that domain names in `FILE...` will still be read. `INLINE` is forbidden if you specify `.`(i.e. root zone) as `FILE...`.

-	It usually not a good idea to seal too many `INLINE` domains in `Corefile`, in which case you should put them into a sole file.
+	It usually not a good idea to embed too many `INLINE` domains in `Corefile`, in which case you should put them into a sole file, say, `user_custom.conf`.

 * `except` is a space-separated list of domains to exclude from redirecting.
 Requests that match none of these names will be passed through.

-	It usually not a good idea to seal too many `except` domains in `Corefile`, in which case you should try to delete them directly in `to` files.
+	It usually not a good idea to embed too many `except` domains in `Corefile`, in which case you should try to delete them directly in `to` files.

-* `spray` when all upstreams in `to` are marked as unhealthy, randomly pick one to send the traffic to.
+* `spray` when all upstreams in `to` are marked as unhealthy, randomly pick one to send the traffic with.
 (Last resort, as a failsafe.)

 * `policy` specifies the policy to use for selecting upstream hosts.
 The default is `random`.